ParallelTask/dinoloop/wiki/controllers.md

         }
     }
 ```
-`Note:` Make sure to have empty route on base controller `@Controller('')`, If you have a route-url then the route is prefixed to all child controllers as well as `/base/child/get/`.
+Make sure to have empty route on base controller `@Controller('')`, If you have a route-url `@Controller('/base')` then the route is prefixed to all child controllers, example: `/base/child/get/`.
 ## ErrorController
 Extend this class to handle application errors.
-Unlike controllers (where you register multiple controllers), you can register only one instance of ErrorController.
-Properties defined on ErrorController.
+Unlike controllers (where you register multiple), you can register only one instance of ErrorController.
 ##### request: Express.Request
 Native express request object is mapped to this property.
 ##### response: Express.Response